srImathE satakOpAya nama:

 - kEzhal onRu Agi – Should he not have assumed a form which fits his greatness?
-[No, he assumed the form of a pig].
+[No, he assumed the form of a boar].

-- idantha – Pigs are naturally prideful.
+- idandha – boars are naturally prideful.
 Since srIman nArAyaNan (husband of srI mahAlakshmi) assumed that form, the pride in that form is most explicit.
-He dug out the earth from the wall of the aNdam [oval shaped universe that contains 14 layers starting from pAthALam upto brahma lOkam].
+He dug out the earth from the wall of the aNdam [oval shaped universe that contains 14 layers starting from pAthALam up to brahma lOkam].

-- en udai ammAn – one who rescued me from this samsAram (which itself is annihilation).
+- ennudai ammAn – one who rescued me from this samsAram (which itself is annihilation).

 - vEzha maruppai osiththAn – One who effortlessly broke the tusk of the elephant named kuvalayApIdam.
 Similarly he who destroyed my senses (which are like elephants).
 This indicates that he is the destroyer of obstacles.

-- viNNavarkku eNNal ariyAn – The one who fought the elephant alone is beyond the aspirations of brahmA, rudhran, etc.
+- viNNavarkku eNNal ariyAn – The one who fought the elephant alone, is beyond the comprehension of brahmA, rudhran, etc.

-- Azha nedum kadam sErnthAn – Arrived in the milk ocean and lied down there to be hearing to the complaints of such brahmA, rudhra, etc.
+- Azha nedum kadam sErndhAn – Arrived in the milk ocean and lay down there to hear the complaints of such brahmA, rudhra et al.

-- avan en arugalilAnE – Unlike staying in-between [kshIrAbdhi is not as far as paramapadham, but it is not very close either], emperumAn came very close to him.
+- avan en arugalilAnE – Unlike staying in-between [kshIrAbdhi is not as far as paramapadham, but it is not very close either], emperumAn came very close to me.

 In the next article we will enjoy the next pAsuram.